kewde/slate/source/index.md

 search: true
 ---

-# Introduction
+# About Shadow

-On the 19th of July 2014, Shadow emerged as an innovative and unique open source project with a mission to create the first truly anonymous and decentralized cryptocurrency.
-Back then, in traditional financial terms, many cryptocurrencies represented trackable and linkable check or card options while we wanted to create a digital currency that worked more like cash.
+Born on July 19, 2014, Shadow quickly distinguished itself as an innovative and unique open source project with a mission to create the first truly anonymous and decentralized cryptocurrency built with Bitcoin’s code.
+At the time, most cryptocurrencies had traits analogous to traditional bank accounts with transactional protocols similar to credit cards.
+The anonymity of cash-like system had yet to be realized within the cryptocurrency space.
+The Shadow Project development team tasked themselves to create just that.
 Inspired by the Cypherpunk anonymity movement, the Shadow Project developers began fusing several online technologies and services while simultaneously integrating security improvements based on zero knowledge cryptography.
 After its first birthday, Shadow had evolved from a simple idea into one of the most advanced cryptocurrency projects to date.
 ShadowSend development has created near-instant, untraceable/unlinkable and trustless transactions utilizing  non-interactive zero knowledge proofs, dual-key stealth addresses, and ring signatures.
 Shadow will soon offer a complete privacy platform which aims to establish an anonymous economy, delivering total financial freedom and privacy to all.

 ## Mission Statement

-E­-cash systems, or virtual currencies, have become a very common way to transact due to the many benefits they hold over traditional methods of exchange.
-One of the largest problems for virtual currencies is preventing double­ spending, where a currency holder sends the same coins to multiple recipients.
-Bitcoin solves this problem using the blockchain, a public record of all transactions in the system.
-By viewing the blockchain, all participants in the currency can see the current state of the system at the same time,thus the double ­spending problem is solved.
-However, adding the blockchain causes a severe reduction of the anonymity and privacy of the participants in the currency.
-As the blockchain is public, anyone can see the transactions and total holdings of participants, unless suitable precautions are taken.
+Due to their superiority over traditional methods of exchange, virtual currencies are quickly becoming  very popular.
+Prior to Bitcoin, the largest problem for these virtual currencies was  the prevention of double spending attacks.
+In short, double spending is the malicious act of executing multiple transactions using the same units of currency (the equivalent of counterfeiting paper money).
+Bitcoin was able to solve this major issue by integrating a public ledger of all previous transactions known as a block chain.
+Each member of Bitcoin’s network has the ability to analyze every transaction ever executed, allowing them to see if coins had been previously spent before accepting any new transactions.
+Unfortunately, as one may be able to easily deduce, a block chain such as Bitcoin’s does not allow for native anonymity or privacy.
+The public nature of a block chain allows anyone to observe the entire transaction history and holdings of every participant.

-We believe privacy is a human right ­ as enshrined in article 12 of the Universal Declaration of Human Rights of the United Nations.
-Transactions of value are an essential part of our daily lives.
-As such we strive to provide you with tools to transact in confidence.
-We are building anonymous systems and defending our privacy with cryptography, with anonymous mail forwarding systems, with digital signatures, and with electronic money.
-Creating a decentralized anonymous communication, commerce and currency platform available for all desktop and mobile operating systems.
+On December 10, 1948, the General Assembly of the United Nations adopted and proclaimed the Universal Declaration of Human Rights.
+Article 12 states, “No one shall be subjected to arbitrary interference with his privacy, family, home or correspondence, nor to attacks upon his honour and reputation.
+Everyone has the right to the protection of the law against such interference or attacks” [ link ].
+Nearly 67 years later, we believe this declaration to be more important than ever.
+To help protect this most basic right to privacy, The Shadow Project is building an encrypted, digital ecosystem.
+Cryptographic innovations will catalyze the evolution of communication, commerce, and currency.
+Shadow’s mission is to remain at the forefront of this evolution with it’s decentralized privacy platform, made available to all operating systems.

 ## Shadow next to ...